Leviathan321/opensbt-core/README.md

 2. Defining a fitness function

-3. Defining a testing scenario
+3. Integrating a search method

-(3. Integrating a search method)
+4. Defining a testing experiment

 #### Running the search